pwtail/wsgi_plus/README.md

 ### Yielding a Future

 It is so indeed.
 Let's add a special value - a future.
-If application is yielding a future, you must stop iterating on it.
+When application yields a future, you must stop iterating on it.
 However, when that future has completed without exception, you may continue the iteration.

 ```python
 def application(environ, start_response):